nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Parameter | User input required to specify the data to be saved into the application.
 Recurring lesson | A lesson that will occur more than once in patterned intervals.
 UI | User Interface - the means by which the user and the app interact.
-UTC+8 | The UTC offset used by Singapore Standard Time (SST), 8 hours ahead of UTC.
-Historically also referred to as GMT+8.
-UTC, or Coordinated Universal Time, is the primary time standard by which the world regulates clocks and time.
 UX | User Experience - The experience a user has when using the app.

 <br />